fmos/wp-photonav/README.md

 You can use WP-PhotoNav either via WordPress shortcodes or via the media button on top of the editor, which will show a dialogue similar to the ones you know from inserting common images.
 The dialog does nothing more than automatically generating the shortcode for you.
-The following examples have the shortcode used to generate them below the image.
+Below are some examples for possible shortcodes to be used within your posts or articles.
+To see some working examples, please visit the [plugin page][plugin].

 ### Basic

 This is the easiest way to include a panorama in your post.
 You only have to specify the URL of the image:

-    [photonav url='/files/2010/08/panoramaLeMole.jpg']
+    [photonav url='/wp-uploads/2014/07/panorama.jpg']

 ### Advanced

 For more sophistication, WP-PhotoNav accepts a number of parameters, most of which are demonstrated in the following example:

+    [photonav url='/wp-uploads/2014/07/panorama.jpg' container_height=300
-    [photonav url='/files/2009/05/panorama02_resized.jpg' container_height=300 mode=drag360 popup=colorbox animate=1 position=right label=1]
+    mode=drag360 popup=colorbox animate=left position=right label=1]

 Here is a list of the employed parameters and their meaning: